|Planning letters that have been sent by the Society|

 One of the key roles of the Downton Society is to help protect the Conservation Area, and for this reason, planning is very important.
 Supporting conservation does not mean preventing change, but does help to ensure that our historical assets are protected and we continue to live in a pleasant environment.

 The Downton Neighbourhood Plan was strongly endorsed by the community in a referendum in Nov 2016 and has since been an important influence on housing strategy, development and planning decisions made by Wiltshire Council.
 The Plan steering group was co-ordinated by our Chair, and other Society committee members were involved over a three year period.
+Given the national pressure to build more houses it is necessary to update the plan.
+This is being undertaken by a working group of residents of which Society members are active.
+Participation is essential if we are to have planned sustainable development which respects community needs including for genuine low cost housing.

 At a local level, the DS committee monitors all planning applications.
 Where they impact upon the Conservation area, we make our views known to the Parish Council (who are statutory consultees on all planning decisions affecting the Parish) and submit responses to Wiltshire council.
 We attend all relevant Parish Council and other Southern Area planning meetings as required.